Class - C++1x for embedded systems (compact)

 An example is static_assert.
-With this function, it is possible to check conditions already at compile time.
-Calculations can also be done with constexpr functions already at compile time.
-In both cases, the application of the feature has a positive effect on the run-time behavior and the code size.
+With this function, it is possible to check conditions already at compile-time.
+Calculations can also be done with constexpr functions already at compile-time.
+In both cases, the feature's application has a positive effect on run-time behavior and the code size.

 The use of move-semantics promises faster and more efficient copying operations.
 Participants will learn how move-semantics work, how to use it, and in what situations the compiler will disable them.